susmnty/susmnty/README.md

 <h1 align="center"> Priyansu Samantray - Digital Workshop </h1>

 I am a Computer Science & Engineer student who’s all about mixing serious AIML Research with a chill, creative vibe.
 We work hard, solve tough problems, and still find time to innovate, explore, and have fun while doing it.
-More about turning complex ideas into real-world solutions - because why not make tech smarter and cooler?
+More about turning complex ideas into real-world solutions - because why not make tech smarter and cooler in you ?
 I believe in: _“First, solve the problem.
 Then, write the code.”_ – John Johnson

 ---